 Encopresis is a common childhood problem; it occurs in about 3 to 4% of 4-year-old children and decreases in frequency with age.

-Stool retention and constipation result in dilation of the rectum and sigmoid colon, which leads to changes in the reactivity of muscles and nerves of the bowel wall.
+Stool retention and constipation result in dilation of the rectum and sigmoid colon, which leads to changes in the reactivity of muscles and sensitivity of nerves of the bowel wall.
 These changes decrease the efficacy of bowel excretory function and lead to further retention.
 As stool remains in the bowel, water is absorbed, which hardens the stool, making passage more difficult and painful.
 Softer, looser stool may then leak around the hardened stool bolus, resulting in overflow.
 Both leakage and ineffective bowel control result in stool accidents.

 1. Koyle MA, Lorenzo AJ: Management of defecation disorders.
 In Campbell-Walsh Urology, ed.
 11, edited by Wein A, Kavoussi L, Partin A, Peters C. Philadelphia, Elsevier, 2016, pp. 3317–3329.